Monster Cookies

 Monster cookies are a mash-up of the ingredients found in chocolate chip cookies, peanut butter cookies, oatmeal cookies, and M&M cookies.

-How do I keep my cookies from going flat?
+Why are my cookies going flat?

 Why are my Monster Cookies falling apart?